Mrowqa/cloudatlas/README.md

     $ ./server.sh --config-file path/to/config/file.conf

-There are some test configs included to this packages.
+There are some test configs included in this package.
 Look for `*.conf` files.
 They are self explanatory.

 Agent comes with communication module test::